Legit-Labs/legitify/docs/github/repository/repository_not_maintained.md

 ---
 layout: default
-title: Repository Not Maintained
+title: Repository Should Be Updated At Least Quarterly
 parent: Repository Policies
 grand_parent: GitHub Policies
 ---

-## Repository Not Maintained
+## Repository Should Be Updated At Least Quarterly
 policy name: repository_not_maintained

 severity: HIGH

 ### Description
-There hasn't been any commits in tha last 3 months.
-A project which is not active might not be patched against security issues within its code and dependencies, and is therefore at higher risk of including unpatched vulnerabilities.
+A project which is not actively maintained may not be patched against security issues within its code and dependencies, and is therefore at higher risk of including known vulnerabilities.

 ### Threat Example(s)
 As new vulnerabilities are found over time, unmaintained repositories are more likely to point to dependencies that have known vulnerabilities, exposing these repositories to 1-day attacks.